iivanoo/covid-apps-observer/data/data_uk/reports/resources/gov.scot.covidtracker___1.2.1/report.md

 <img src="1_star_reviews_wordcloud.png" alt="gov.scot.covidtracker 1 reviews"/>
 </p>

+> Had covid but no code given to make others aware from track and trace.
+Makes app useless.
+All it is is an app to monitor what your doing and when.<br> :date: __2021-03-06 00:52:40__

+> Doesn't work with Huawei P40 mobile.
+Google play issue with Huawei.
+Therefore there needs to be another solution to download that does not involve Google Play.<br> :date: __2021-03-04 17:54:25__

+> Total lack of confidence in this.
+I spent a lunch break across the table from a friend who tested positive, and worked with another person.
+Test and trace failed to notify me.
+Ludicrous and ineffective.
+Utter waste of time and has caused me much worry.<br> :date: __2021-03-02 23:16:31__

+> I downloaded the app but then found you need to have Bluetooth enabled permanently.
+For those of you that don't know this is a security risk as you could be hacked.
+So back to just wearing a mask and being sensible.<br> :date: __2021-03-02 19:14:42__

+> Don't know if it works as never see any messages?<br> :date: __2021-03-02 09:46:46__

+> Haha.
+Why would you need to fake the rating.
+Is it because it's a fake virus...#Flu #Controlavirus<br> :date: __2021-02-27 20:48:08__

 > Twice notified by the app to isolate and twice it has been ridiculously late in doing so.
 First instance was 8 days late and most recently 5 days late.
 Pointless app that simply doesn't protect anyone.... deleted.<br> :date: __2021-02-23 06:49:05__

 > Cannot download update 🤷‍♂️<br> :date: __2021-02-22 19:02:45__